ymcmrs/ICAMS/README.md

 # ICAMS
-Phthon based module for InSAR troposphere correction based on gloable atmospheric models
+An open source python module for InSAR troposphere correction using global atmospheric models.